 The La Follette School’s rankings based on the most prestigious set of journals for each field are:

 - General political science – 13th

 - Natural science – 15th

 These rankings confirm La Follette’s status in a range of similar studies using objective indicators of research quality such as publication in top-ranked journals and citation rates.
-In 2017, UW–Madison ranked sixth for public administration in the inaugural Center for World University Rankings (CWUR) by subject area and ranked 12th in public administration by the Academic Ranking of World Universities.
+In 2017, UW–Madison ranked sixth for public administration in the inaugural Center for World University Rankings (CWUR) by subject area.
+UW-Madison also ranked 17th in public administration worldwide and 7th nationwide in the Academic Ranking of World Universities in 2018.

 The CWUR rankings are based on a 10-year average of publications in top-ranked journals.
 UW–Madison also ranked highly in several related subject areas, including those where La Follette faculty and faculty affiliates work: demography (2), sociology (6), green & sustainable science & technology (8), and education & educational research (9).